 Dye

 Because the liquid is clear, the dye is used to provide color to the product.
-Therefore, the choices of the material to use as dye are not limited, which only depend on what color of the product can be.
-Finally, the Rit dye – navy blue (shown in Figure 53) which is usually used as coloring of the cloth is selected to be used as dye ingredient in the binding agent recipe.
+Therefore, the choices of the material to use as dye are not limited, they only depend on what color of the product is desired.
+Finally, the Rit dye – navy blue (shown in Figure 53) which is usually used as coloring of the cloth was selected to be used as dye ingredient in the binding agent recipe.